phantombeast7/Use-LLama-3.1-8b-locally/README.md

 ## Notes

 - **GPU Availability**: Google Colab provides free access to GPUs, which can accelerate model inference.
-Make sure to enable GPU support in Colab by navigating to `Runtime` > `Change runtime type` > `Hardware accelerator` and selecting `GPU`.
+Make sure to enable GPU support in Colab by navigating to `Edit` > `Notebook Settings` > `T4 GPU` or any GPU available in your Colab.

 - **Hugging Face Authentication**: In the `Chat_with_LLama_3.1_8B.ipynb` notebook, you will be prompted to log in to Hugging Face.
 Follow the instructions to authenticate.